Part 1 – Understanding the Xamarin Mobile Platform

 Integrated Development Environment (IDE) Availability

-Xamarin development can be done in either Xamarin Studio or Visual Studio.
+Xamarin development can be done in Visual Studio on either Mac or Windows.
 The IDE you choose will be determined by the platforms you wish to target.

 Because Windows apps can only be developed on Windows, to build for iOS, Android, and Windows requires Visual Studio for Windows.
 However it's possible to share projects and files between Windows and Mac computers, so iOS and Android apps can be built on a Mac and shared code could later be added to a Windows project.

-The development requirements for each platform are discussed in more detail below.
+The development requirements for each platform are discussed in more detail in the Requirement guide.

-Developing iOS applications requires a Mac computer, running Mac OS X. You can also use Visual Studio to write and deploy iOS applications with Xamarin's iOS Visual Studio plugin.
+Developing iOS applications requires a Mac computer, running macOS.
+You can also use Visual Studio to write and deploy iOS applications with Xamarin in Visual Studio.
 However, a Mac is still needed for build and licensing purposes.

 Apple’s Xcode IDE must be installed to provide the compiler and simulator for testing.
-To test on a real device and submit applications for distribution you must join Apple’s Developer Program ($99 USD per year).
+You can test on your own devices for free, but to build applications for distribution (eg. the App Store) you must join Apple’s Developer Program ($99 USD per year).
 Each time you submit or update an application, it must be reviewed and approved by Apple before it is made available for customers to download.

-Code is written with the Xamarin Studio or Visual Studio IDE and screen layouts can be built programmatically or edited with Xamarin's iOS Designer in either IDE.
+Code is written with the Visual Studio IDE and screen layouts can be built programmatically or edited with Xamarin's iOS Designer in either IDE.

 Refer to the Xamarin.iOS Installation Guide for detailed instructions on getting set up.